kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_multikueue.md

 If you are using Kueue in version 0.7.0 or newer install the JobSet on the management cluster (see [JobSet Installation](https://jobset.sigs.k8s.io/docs/installation/) for more details).
-We recommend using JobSet 0.5.1+ for MultiKueue.
+Please install JobSet 0.5.1 or newer for MultiKueue.

 {{% alert title="Warning" color="warning" %}}
 If you are using an older version of Kueue than 0.7.0, only install the JobSet